 GeneCards Summary for CXCR1 Gene

-CXCR1 (Chemokine (C-X-C Motif) Receptor 1) is a Protein Coding gene.
-Diseases associated with CXCR1 include chronic nk-cell lymphocytosis and acute pyelonephritis.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and interleukin-8 binding.
-An important paralog of this gene is CCR7.
+CXCR1 (C-X-C Motif Chemokine Receptor 1) is a Protein Coding gene.
+Diseases associated with CXCR1 include Human Immunodeficiency Virus Type 1 and Acute Pyelonephritis.
+Among its related pathways are Akt Signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and interleukin-8 binding.
+An important paralog of this gene is CXCR2.

 UniProtKB/Swiss-Prot for CXCR1 Gene

 Receptor to interleukin-8, which is a powerful neutrophils chemotactic factor.
 Binding of IL-8 to the receptor causes activation of neutrophils.
 This response is mediated via a G-protein that activate a phosphatidylinositol-calcium second messenger system.
 This receptor binds to IL-8 with a high affinity and to MGSA (GRO) with a low affinity.